DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 3.7.1 Brute force
     - 🍮**Brute force**: an attack that attempts every possible valid combination for a key or password
         - they involve using massive amounts of processing power to methodically guess the key used to secure cryptographic communications.
 In a brute-force attack, the attacker simply tries all possible key combinations.
+        - An attacker has intercepted a large amount of data that was all encrypted with the same algorithm and encryption key.
+With no further information they can attempt a brute force attack.
         - Rainbow tables contain precomputed hash values for commonly used passwords and may be used to increase the efficiency of password-­cracking attacks.
 - 3.7.2 Ciphertext only
     - 🍮**Ciphertext only**: an attack where you only have the encrypted ciphertext message at your disposal (not the plaintext)